 Experience Rice University Before College

 Rice is a community of curious thinkers, passionate dreamers and energetic doers who believe that improving the world demands more than bold thought and brave action.
 It takes unconventional wisdom.
 Our goal in creating Rice University's Precollege Program is to provide an experience for students ages 13+ that embodies these values.
-Our program is designed for high school students who wish to dive deeper into a subject that piques their interest, such as genome engineering or physiology.
+Our program is designed for high school students who wish to dive deeper into subjects that piques their interest, such as genome engineering, physiology, aerospace, law, and more.
 Each course features dynamic video lessons by renowned Rice faculty and access to mentors.
 Courses are available year-round, and the online format enables students to study anywhere, anytime, at their own pace.
-Upon successfully completing a capstone project, participants will earn a Certificate of Completion from Rice University.
+This flexibility allows students to take multiple courses and explore a variety of subjects.
+Upon successfully completing a course's capstone project, participants will earn a Certificate of Completion from Rice University.

 Multi-length courses available throughout the year